-Plan facilities
+· Plan facilities

 Plan facilities are hospitals and other facilities in our service area that we contract with to provide covered services to our members.
 We list these in the provider directory, which we update periodically.
-The list is also on our website at https://feds.humana.com/.
+The list is also on our website at https://feds.humana.com/, at the Physician Finder portal.